The best crafting classes in NYC

 5. One Day Jewelry Making (DIY Diamond Ring) at Ayaka Nishi Jewelry Design School

-Jewelry making can seem like an intimidating task reserved for the wealthy and well-connected, but it is far more accessible than you might think.
-In this one day diamond ring making course, you will learn how to work with precious metals like silver, gold and copper to create a band and setting.
-Then you’ll learn how to use the setting to place a precious stone in the ring and, viola, you’ll have your own hand-crafted diamond ring to add to your ensemble or to give as an unforgettable, personalized gift.
+Jewelry making can seem like an intimidating activity reserved for the wealthy and well-connected, but it is far more accessible than you might think.
+In this one-day diamond ring-making course, you will learn how to work with precious metals like silver, gold, and copper to create a band and setting.
+Then you’ll learn how to use the setting to place a precious stone in the ring and, voila, you’ll have your own hand-crafted diamond ring to add to your ensemble or to give as an unforgettable, personalized gift.

 6. Any sewing classes at NY Sewing Center

 Sewing is a useful craft to pick up because you can express yourself creatively or just save money by making repairs and alterations to your clothing at home.
-NY Sewing Academy offers a wide range of courses for students of all skill levels regardless of their long-term goals.
+The New York Sewing Center offers a wide range of courses for students of all skill levels, regardless of their long-term goals.
 If you want to learn practical home sewing skills, you can enroll in an introductory machine sewing class.
-If you want to learn how to make specific kinds of clothing, you can enroll in classes covering pants, sweaters, even lingerie.
-Finally, they offer knitting, macrame and needlepoint classes for students looking to explore the more creative side of sewing
+If you want to learn how to make specific kinds of clothing, you can enroll in classes covering pants, sweaters, and even lingerie.
+Finally, this school offers knitting, macrame, and needlepoint classes for students looking to explore the more creative side of sewing.

 Advertising